lowRISC/opentitan/doc/rm/register_tool.md

 In this diagram, the maximum connection for subreg_rw is shown.
 Coming in from the left (bus) are the software write enable and write data, which has the highest priority in modifying the register contents.
 These are present for all RW types.
-The “final answer” for the register content is stored in the subreg module, and presented to the peripheral hardware as the output `q` and to bus reads as the output `qs`.
+The "final answer" for the register content is stored in the subreg module, and presented to the peripheral hardware as the output `q` and to bus reads as the output `qs`.
 Optionally, if the `hwaccess` attribute allows writes from the hardware, the hardware can present updated values in the form of data enable (`de`) and update data (`d`).
 If the data enable is true, the register content is updated with the update data.
 If both software and hardware request an update in the same clock cycle (i.e. both `de` and `we` are true), the software updated value is used, as shown in the diagram.